pandas-dev/pandas/doc/source/user_guide/io.rst

   when using the c engine.
 The Python engine loads the data first before deciding which columns to drop.

-mangle_dupe_cols : boolean, default ``True``
-  Duplicate columns will be specified as 'X', 'X.1'...'X.N', rather than 'X'...'X'.
-  Passing in ``False`` will cause data to be overwritten if there are duplicate names in the columns.

-  .. deprecated:: 1.5.0
-     The argument was never implemented, and a new argument where the renaming pattern can be specified will be added instead.

 General parsing configuration
 +++++++++++++++++++++++++++++